By Gary A. Johnson – Publisher, Black Men In America.com

 What you probably won’t see in our carts are diary products such as milk and yogurt. “[T]his could be because many of us are lactose-intolerant,” Pearson-McNeil adds.

-But probably the largest retail disparity between African Americans and other groups rests in the hair and beauty industry.
+But probably the largest retail disparity between Blacks and other groups rests in the hair and beauty industry.
 We spend about nine times more on hair care and beauty products in comparison to other demographics.
 “In fact, 46% of Black households shop at Beauty Supply Stores and have an average annual total spend of $94 on products at these stores,” Pearson-McNeil says.

 All the aforementioned figures were pulled from Resilient, Receptive, and Relevant: The African-American Consumer 2013 Report.
 With African Americans approaching $1 trillion buying power, one must wonder why aren’t marketers paying more attention to Black consumer trends.